German name: Marriage

-All children of a family have to receive the same non-hyphenated Nachname at birth, which may be either the mother's or the father's Nachname (traditionally it was the father’s).
+All children of a family have to receive the same non-hyphenated Nachname at birth, which may be either the mother's or the father's Nachname (traditionally it was the father's).
 If the parents adopted an Ehename this is the Nachname of the child.
 It is strictly forbidden to give children Doppelnamen if it is not the Ehename.
 The latter case can arise with traditional aristocratic Doppelnamen (e.g. Faber-Castell).

 In Austria (§ 93 ABGB), a couple can choose either of their surnames as married name.
-In the default case, this is the surname of the groom.
-The partner who is changing surnames (usually the bride) has the possibility to use their unmarried name alongside the married name with hyphenation.
+In the default case, each partner retains their unmarried name.
+The partner who is changing surnames has the possibility to use their unmarried name alongside the married name with hyphenation.

 In Switzerland (Art.
 160 ZGB), the couple can opt to both retain their unmarried name, or the couple can choose to use either surname as their married name.
 If both retain their name, they need to declare which will be the surname of any future children.